World shares skid as China Evergrande contagion fears rise

 Beijing will move aggressively to "ringfence" the Evergrande crisis and ensure growth remains on track in 2022, they wrote.

-China sovereign credit default swaps (CDS) jumped nine basis points from Friday's close to 45 basis points, the highest since early October, IHS Markit data showed, while the CDS of other emerging market giants, including Brazil and Turkey , also rose to multi-month highs.
+China sovereign credit default swaps (CDS) jumped nine basis points (bps) from Friday's close to 45 bps, the highest since early October, IHS Markit data showed, while the CDS of other emerging market giants, including Brazil and Turkey , also rose to multi-month highs.

 Surging gas prices, and the potential feed through to inflation, provided another headache for traders.